ccallawa/alyvix_doc/test_case_execution.rst

 ====================

-When Alyvix Robot is run from the command prompt, the **-\\-mode nagios** command option will generate performance data in |nagios-format-link|.
+When Alyvix Robot is run from the command prompt, the **-\\-mode nagios** command option will generate performance data in :iconlink:`ext|Nagios message format|http://nagios-plugins.org/doc/guidelines.html#PLUGOUTPUT`.
 The main status result for the monitoring check will be one of the following values:

 +-----------------------------+----------------------------------------------------------------+
 | **test_case_output_status** | **Description**                                                |